-While Social Security is a program that is vitally important to all Americans, it is especially important to the financial security of women.
-There are a number of reasons why this is so.
+Social Security is a program that is vitally important to all Americans, but it is especially important to the financial security of women.
 First of all, women live longer than men.
-On average, women today who reach age 65 outlive men by two years.
+On average, women today who reach age 65 outlive men by 2.4 years.
 These additional years of longevity increase the risk that women may outlive their savings or that their pensions may lose their purchasing power.

 Additionally, women are less likely than men to have an employer-provided pension.
-On average, only 23 percent of women receive a pension compared to 27 percent of men.
+On average, 32 percent of women receive a pension compared to 34 percent of men.
 Moreover, when women do have pensions, they tend to be smaller on average than those received by men.
 Stated simply, women depend substantially in retirement on the benefits they receive from Social Security.
 These benefits last a lifetime and unlike many pensions, are adjusted for increases in inflation.
-In 2011, 48 percent of elderly unmarried women receiving Social Security relied on it for 90 percent or more of their total income.
+In 2014, 46 percent of elderly unmarried women receiving Social Security relied on it for 90 percent or more of their total income.

 A woman who works a sufficient length of time in Social Security-covered employment becomes eligible for her own Social Security benefit.
 If she is married, she also may be eligible for a spouse benefit or widow benefit based on her husband's earnings record.